WebFiori/docs/introduction.md

 ### Middleware

-WebFiori's middleware system empowers developers to intercept and manipulate incoming requests before they reach the application's core.
-This unlocks various benefits:
+WebFiori's middleware system gives developers the option to intercept and manipulate incoming requests before they reach the application's core logic.
+The use of middleware has various benefits that includes:

-* **Enhanced Security**: Implement robust request validation and tailor application responses for improved security.
+* **Enhanced Security**: Implement robust request validation and tailor application responses.
 * **Granular Control**: Create custom filters to manage application access and seamlessly integrate session management mechanisms.
 * **Simplified Development**: Leverage the `webfiori/framework/middleware/AbstractMiddleware` class as a base for efficient custom middleware creation.